Multilingual Support

 # Named Interpolation Configuration

-placeholders for named interpolation.
-When called, pass the placeholder content through named parameters.
+Supports the use of {} placeholders for named interpolation.
+During invocation, substitute placeholder content is passed through named parameters.

 {